 3200 | 2500 | 700 |

 Permanent or fixed working capital is also not fixed in the long term.
 As the business grows, it will also grow.
-We have shown two graphs one for businesses which are set and stable and there is not much change in sales, margin and other workings.
-Obviously, such businesses are rare.
-Another graph is for businesses are constantly growing and expanding.
+We have shown two graphs, one for set and stable businesses, and there is not much change in sales, margin, and other workings.
+Such businesses are rare.
+Another graph shows that businesses are constantly growing and expanding.

 Types of Permanent Working Capital

-Since we know that it is impossible to determine the exact amount of permanent working capitaley can also be further divided into following two:
+Since we know that it is impossible to determine the exact amount of permanent working capital can also be further divided into the following two:

 Regular Working Capital

-It is the permanent working capital which is normally required in the normal course of business for the working capital cycle to flow smoothly.
+Permanent working capital is normally required in the normal course of business for the working capital cycle to flow smoothly.

 Reserve Working Capital

-It is the working capital cushion which needs to be maintained over and above regular working capital for contingencies which may arise due to unexpected situations.
+The working capital cushion needs to be maintained over and above regular working capital for contingencies that may arise due to unexpected situations.

 Why is Classifying Working Capital as Permanent Working Capital Important?

 The prime reason behind differentiating permanent working capital and temporary working capital is the decision relating to the financing mix of financing the working capital gap.
-After classifying as permanent working capital, we can finance the permanent part of working capital with the long-term sources of finance such equity, debenture, long-term loans etc. Long-term sources are cheaper than the short term sources of finance.
+After classifying it as permanent working capital, we can finance the permanent part of working capital with long-term sources of finance such as equity, debenture, long-term loans, etc. Long-term sources are cheaper than short-term sources of finance.
 This strategy of financing will save the cost of interest for the company.

 I do not even know the way I stopped up here, however, I believed this post was once good.
 I do not recognize who you are however certainly you’re going to a famous blogger in case you are not already 😉 Cheers!